andrew-brown-noosphere/voice-forge/README.md

 ```

 ## Future Development
+- Advanced scoring and ranking for retrieved content
-- Integration with language models for content generation
+- Integration with commercial language models for enhanced generation
-- Advanced analytics and reporting
-- Extensible plugin system for custom content processors
+- Multi-lingual support for content processing and generation
-- Integration with content management systems
+- A/B testing of different content versions
+- Content performance analytics and reporting

 ## License
 This project is proprietary and not licensed for public use.